Clapton, London: Brooke House

 A large house known as the King's House stood on the site now occupied by BSix Sixth Form College, as early 1476.
 The house was within a 200 acre estate, which was described as the Manor of Hackney from about 1532 to the early 17th century — although there were two other manors in the south of the Parish.

 In 1532, Henry Algernon Percy, Earl of Northumberland, acquired the estate from Sir Richard Neville.
 However, in January 1535 the land was taken by Henry VIII; in settlement of a debt.
 The King visited the house in April 1535 and on 24 September 1535 he granted his "manor or principal messuage of Hackney" to Thomas Cromwell, his chief minister.
 Cromwell refurbished the house, and on 1 May 1536, returned the house to the King.
 In July 1536, Ralph Sadleir brought Mary I of England to the house to swear the Oath of Supremacy before her father, and Jane Seymour, the Queen.
 Henry continued to own the house until his death in January 1547.
 Edward de Vere, 17th Earl of Oxford, died in the house in Hackney known as the "King's House" on 24 June 1604.

 The name of the house derives from its purchase by Fulke Greville, 1st Baron Brooke, in 1621 — which led to ownership by the family for over 200 years.
 The house became tenanted after 1724, but in 1758-9 the house was modified by a lessee, William Clarke who converted it to a lunatic asylum.
 The site remained in this use until 1940.
+It was notably managed by the Monro dynasty of doctors from 1762 to 1891, several of whom simultaneously occupied the position of Bethlem Physician; the third of these, Thomas Monro, was a prominent art collector and early patron of J. M. W. Turner, who painted the asylum circa 1794.

 The remains of the house were destroyed by enemy action in October 1940.
 5.5 acre of Brooke House were purchased by the London County Council in 1944, and further bomb damage occurred that year.
 The house was finally demolished in 1954, and archaeological investigations of the Tudor palace took place in 1955-6.
 New school buildings were erected in 1960, designed by Armstrong and MacManus.